 The Skylake kitchen produces almost 1,000 meals a day.
-It is very difficult to accommodate significant dietary restrictions; however, we will do our best.
+It is very difficult to accommodate significant dietary restrictions; however, we do offer alternate options.
 Skylake can accommodate vegan, vegetarian and gluten free diets so long as the campers are flexible in their choices.
 Skylake offers gluten free breads, pasta, cereals, and dairy-free milk alternatives.

 Peanut and other nut allergies have become more of a concern.
 Skylake does serve peanut butter.
 It is normally served in individual containers.
-Skylake also occasionally serves a dessert, the "Choco Taco" that has a peanut topping.
 Skylake will not knowingly serve any other peanuts or peanut product, and nothing is baked or prepared with nuts.
-Nuts can be found on the salad bar, but we monitor nut allergy lists each deemed necessary.
+Nuts can be found on the salad bar, but we monitor nut allergy lists each session and make modifications when deemed necessary.
 We would also ask that parents refrain from sending peanut products in packages sent to campers.